scipy/scipy.org/www/topical-software.rst

 - `Py2DX <http://www.psc.edu/~eschenbe>`__: Py2DX is a Python binding for the `OpenDX <http://www.opendx.org/>`__ API based on Py-OpenDX.
 Mavis is a visualisation software built using this interfacce and the OpenDX library.(Rjoy)
 - `IVuPy <http://ivupy.sourceforge.net/>`__: (I-View-Py) serves to develop Python programs for 3D visualization of huge data sets using Qt and PyQt.
 IVuPy interfaces more than 600 classes of two of the `Coin3D <http://www.coin3d.org/>`__ C++ libraries to Python, integrates very well with PyQt, and is fun to program.
 Coin3D is a `scene graph <http://www.tomshardware.se/column/20000110/>`__ library, and is optimized for speed.
 In comparison with `VTK <http://www.vtk.org/>`__, Coin3D is more low level and lacks many of VTK's advanced visualization and imaging algorithms.
 - `Pivy <http://pivy.coin3d.org/>`__ is another Coin3D binding for Python.
 Pivy allows the development of Coin3D applications and extensions in Python, interactive modification of Coin3D programs from within the Python interpreter at runtime and incorporation of Scripting Nodes into the scene graph which are capable of executing Python code and callbacks.
-- `Mat3D <http://wiki.scipy.org/WilnaDuToit>`__ provides a few routines for basic 3D plotting.
-It makes use of OpenGL and is written in Python and Tk.
-One can interact (rotate and zoom) with with the generated graph and the view can be saved to an image.
 - `S2PLOT <http://astronomy.swin.edu.au/s2plot/>`__ is a three-dimensional plotting library based on OpenGL with support for standard and enhanced display devices.
 The S2PLOT library was written in C and can be used with C, C++, FORTRAN and Python programs on GNU/Linux, Apple/OSX and GNU/Cygwin systems.
 The library is currently closed-source, but free for commercial and academic use.
 They are hoping for an open source release towards the end of 2008.
 - `pyqtgraph <http://luke.campagnola.me/code/pyqtgraph>`__: Pure-python plotting, 3D graphics (including volumetric and isosurface rendering), and GUI library based on PyQt, python-opengl, and numpy/scipy.